SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The entrance to the Japanese Tea Garden.

-You will then visit one of three living museums.
-You have the option to visit the Botanical Gardens, the Japanese Tea Garden, or the Conservatory of Flowers.
-All three are a wonderful experience and take about an hour.
+You will then visit one of our living museums.
+You can choose from the SF Botanical Garden, the Japanese Tea Garden, or the Conservatory of Flowers.
+All three offer a wonderful experience and any one of them will take about an hour.

 You will then head over to the Mission District where you will see the oldest building in SF, as well as some of the most colorful murals in the city.